Dachshund: Health

 The breed is prone to spinal problems, especially intervertebral disk disease (IVDD), due in part to an extremely long spinal column and short rib cage.
 The risk of injury may be worsened by obesity, jumping, rough handling, or intense exercise, which place greater strain on the vertebrae.
 About 20–25% of dachshunds will develop IVDD.
 Dachshunds with a number of calcified intervertebral discs at a young age have a higher risk of developing disc disease in later life.
 In addition, studies have shown that development of calcified discs is highly heritable in the breed.
 An appropriate screening programme for IVDD has been identified by Finnish researchers and a UK IVDD screening programme has been developed for breeders with the aim to reduce prevalence of spinal problems.

 Treatment consists of combinations of crate confinement and courses of anti-inflammatory medications (steroids and non-steroidal anti-inflammatory drugs like carprofen and meloxicam), or chronic pain medications, like tramadol.
 Serious cases may require surgery to remove the troublesome disk contents.
 A dog may need the aid of a cart to get around if paralysis occurs.

 A minimally invasive procedure called "percutaneous laser disk ablation" has been developed at the Oklahoma State University Veterinary Hospital.
-Originally, the procedure was used in clinical trials only on dachshunds that had suffered previous back incidents.
-Since dachshunds are prone to back issues, the goal is to expand this treatment to dogs in a normal population.
+As of 2003, the procedure was used in clinical trials only on dachshunds that had suffered previous back incidents.

 In addition to back problems, the breed is prone to patellar luxation where the kneecap can become dislodged.
 Dachshunds may also be affected by osteogenesis imperfecta (brittle bone disease).
 The condition seems to be mainly limited to wire-haired Dachshunds, with 17% being carriers.
 A genetic test is available to allow breeders to avoid breeding carriers to carriers.
 In such pairings, each puppy will have a 25% chance of being affected.